makinacorpus/DbToolsBundle/docs/content/anonymization/command.md

 ### Do not restore initial state after anonymization

 You can choose to not restore initial database with the `--no-restore` option.
-With this option, step 1 and 5 will be skipped during execution.
+With this option, steps 1 and 5 will be skipped during execution.

 ```sh
 console db-tools:anonymize --no-restore